A block-acoustic preconditioner for the elastic Helmholtz equation: Numerical results

 Table \ref{tab:2Dlinear} includes the GMRES(5) iteration count and total computational cost for linear media.
 The block-acoustic multigrid achieves a significantly smaller iteration count for 3-level, 4-level and for the larger grids with 2-level.
 Taking into account the cost per iteration, the block-acoustic multigrid preconditioner accelerates the solution by a factor of 2 and more.

 As explained in Subsection \ref{subsec:sl}, full scalability with respect to the grid size cannot be expected for any shifted method.
 However, the block-acoustic multigrid yields significantly improved scaling: the average growth in iterations for the block-acoustic approach varies from $\times1.7$ for the 2-level method to $\times2$ for the 4-level method, while for the monolithic approach the growth factor is about $\times 2.3$, regardless of the levels.
-The reason for this improved scalability is not fully clear.
-It might occur since on larger grids, the linear media looks smoother, leading to a smaller commutator and a smaller spectral radius of the matrix $Z$ from Theorem \ref{thm:thm}.

 Table \ref{tab:2Dmarmousi} shows the GMRES(5) iteration count and total computational cost for Marmousi2 media.
-The iteration count for the 2-level method is significantly higher for the block-acoustic method, which can be explained by the larger shift required for the method.
-For 3-level and 4-level methods, the iteration count is comparable between the two methods.
-The iteration growth factor is quite similar for the two method, and varies between $\times 2.1$ to $\times 2.8$ for different number of levels.
-Taking into account the cost per iteration, the block-acoustic achieves a considerably lower computational cost, without worsening the scaling.
+The iteration count for the 2-level method, as well as the iteration growth factor, is significantly higher for the block-acoustic method, which can be explained by the larger shift required for the method.
+For the 3-level method, the iteration count is comparable between the two methods, and for the 4-level method the bock-acoustic multigrid requires less shift and less iterations.
+The iteration growth factor for 3- and 4-levels method shows improved scalability: $\times 2.4$ compared to $\times 2.7$ for the 3-level method, and $\times 2.15$ compared to $\times 2.3$ for the 4-level method.
+For large enough shift values, the block-acoustic achieves a significantly lower computational cost --- lower by about a factor of 2 for large grids --- and an improved scalability, both for smooth and nonsmooth media.

+We note that the monolithic 2-level method has the lowest FLOP count in both Tables \ref{tab:2Dlinear} and \ref{tab:2Dmarmousi}.
+However, 2-level methods are not applicable for large 3D cases, since the coarse grid operator is too large to solve exactly.
+Our preconditioner outperforms the monolithic multigrid in larger number of levels, and the required shift seems not to be restrictive, as it stems from the shifted Laplacian multigrid method applied to each block.